Radiation therapy provided by Board Certified Radiation Oncologists

 Elizabeth is a certified Mamma Care specialist - one of only six in the state of Texas who has this special certification, and the only one in the Brazos Valley.
 She also assists in training providers to conduct effective clinical breast exams, and teaches patients how to conduct correct self-breast exams.

 B.J.
-Harp, LSW, GC-C – As CHI St. Joseph Health Cancer Center’s Interim Oncology Nurse Navigator, B.J. is a licensed health professional held to high ethical standards.
+Harp, LSW, GC-C – As St. Joseph Health Cancer Center’s Interim Oncology Nurse Navigator, B.J. is a licensed health professional held to high ethical standards.
 B.J. provides diversified support for our cancer patients and their families during diagnosis, treatment, and survivorship.
 She is also trained in end-of-life care, and bereavement.
 A licensed social worker with the Texas State Board of Social workers, B.J. is also certified as a grief counselor with the American Academy of Grief Counseling.

 B.J. considers the whole person and environment, and uses a bio-psychosocial assessment to identify each individual's needs.
 These needs may include, but are not limited to, physical, emotional, spiritual, cultural, financial, sexual, recreational, relationship, safety, legal, family and care giving needs.
 B.J. believes that addressing a patient's psychosocial health needs is vital to providing excellent cancer treatment and care.
 As a trained cancer social worker she is an integral part of the healthcare team and contributes to the development and coordination of each patient’s overall cancer treatment plan.